The use case diagram is not dead. In fact, business people love it. It’s simple, clear and business-friendly.

 Now, do you understand how the order will be processed end-to-end?
 Not really, as the new system clearly deals with only subset of use cases.
 What happens with the orders that are ready for delivery?
 How are the deliveries scheduled?
 Who ensures that all required ingredients are purchased?

-This is where an expanded use case diagram is handy.
+This is where an expanded use case diagram comes in handy.

 In the expanded diagram, we can see other systems that are involved, and what use cases each system supports.
 Even without explicitly showing integrations between systems, we have more useful information about the context of the new solution.